Recreation Reserves

 Where to Learn More

-South Waikato District Council – Lake Whakamaru Reserve has official information on the camping area, facilities, and permit requirements for longer stays.
+South Waikato District Council – Lake Whakamaru Reserve: official details on facilities, camping permits, and access.

 Frequently Asked Questions